New York Restaurants

 - La Marqueta-East Harlem incubator kitchen selling Hot Bread Kitchen, Dorie Greenspan cookies, Ethiopian food…

-- El Paso Taqueria-upper eat side (near 97 and lexington)
+- El Paso Taqueria-3 locations, 116th b/w 2nd and 3rd ave., 105th st. and Lexington Ave., upper eat side (near 97 and lexington)

 - Agua Fresca-tacos on 207 East 117th Street, East Harlem